Four Seasons: Variations in American Vitalist Film Comedy

 At the start of the play, Miss Daisy suddenly needs a new view of her world: she has just backed her car over an embankment and thus wiped out not only her car but also any chance of being reinsured.
 She has gone from mobile to immobile, from driver to passenger, from independent to dependent in a matter of seconds.
 Seeing herself as driven around by a chauffeur is not merely challenging; it is offensive.

 Miss Daisy is bent on seeing Hoke as incompetent and dishonest.
 It is a brutal reality check for her to discover that rather than stealing a can of salmon (as she has presumed), Hoke has merely eaten of it and then purchased a replacement.
 And this revelation occurs only after she has demanded that Boolie come to confront Hoke with theft.
-She makes no apology or admission of error to anyone, resisting re-vision.
-But she must learn to see Hoke as honest.
-She later must recognize that Hoke is practically very capable—that he does indeed know how to cook fried chicken.
-In fact, he has numerous skills and strengths, but those strengths do not include reading.
-Miss Daisy meets all re-visioning of reality with resistance.
-Yet as time goes on, her resistance wears thin.
-She adapts with protest.
+She makes no apology or admission of error to anyone, resisting Re-vision.
+But she must learn to see Hoke as an honest and very capably responsible workman.

 At a deeper level, she must learn to see herself as having responsibilities towards Hoke as a person, not merely as her son’s employee.
 Despite her stereotypical prejudice against Hoke, she is surprised to learn that he has not been taught to read.
-And going a step further, she recognizes that, as a former first grade teacher, she has a responsibility to teach him.
-Hoke is a good driver, but his illiteracy means that she is responsible for reading the map.
-What is even harder for her to learn is that if she reads incorrectly, it is not Hoke who has made a wrong turn.
+And going a step further, she recognizes, as a former first grade teacher, that she has a responsibility to teach him.

-And at a broader level, Miss Daisy needs to recognize that her synagogue can be bombed because of anti-Semitic hatred, and that puts her is a class with Hoke, whose church could be bombed because of racial hatred.
+And at a broader level, Miss Daisy needs to recognize that the anti-Semitic bombing of her synagogue puts her in a class with Hoke, whose church can be bombed because of racial hatred.
 Her wealth and her whiteness do not protect her from the prejudice of others, nor do they justify prejudice on her own part.

 Miss Daisy’s Re-visioning is always through resistance, rebellion, and retort.
 She has insisted all along that she is not racist, while her actions have belied her.
 When she has an opportunity to join the cream of Atlanta at a dinner honoring Martin Luther King, she feels morally superior to Boolie who shuns attendance in fear of business loss.
 Yet she has not overcome prejudice enough to offer her second ticket to Hoke, rationalizing that Hoke would not really want to go.
 Then not only must she deal with Hoke’s hurt, she must recognize that Hoke will not cover for her this time with a submissive “Yessam.”

 To a lesser extent, Boolie and even Hoke have also been re-visioning.
 Boolie has been re-visioning his business.
 Intermittent scenes of the Wertham textile factory show that Boolie is re-visioning not merely his factory but his business model and product.
-As a Chamber leader in Atlanta, he has helped re-vision Atlanta itself and is honored for it.
+As a Chamber of Commerce leader in Atlanta, he has helped re-vision Atlanta itself and is honored for it.
 On a more personal level, Boolie has come to see Hoke not merely as a skilled employee but as a trusted advisor for his mother’s affairs and truly a friend.
-Boolie can truly rejoice on learning that Hoke’s granddaughter teaches biology at Spellman.
-He even graciously accepts dismissal and insult from his mother.
-At the start of the film, Miss Daisy has made constant and inconvenient demands on Boolie; by the end, she dismisses him entirely, letting Hoke meet her needs.
-Boolie has the vision to accept this dismissal for the best in it rather than the most hurtful.
+Boolie can truly rejoice on learning that Hoke’s granddaughter teaches biology at Spellman College.

 Re-visioning comes much more naturally and easily to Boolie.
 It is essential for business success.
-At the same time it has come at a certain cost to his Jewish background; his wife’s conspicuous, even garish, adoption of Gentile holiday trappings suggests that his own household has lost touch with its Jewish background.
+At the same time, it has come at a certain cost to his Jewish heritage; his wife’s conspicuous, even garish, adoption of Gentile holiday trappings suggests that his own household has lost touch with its Jewish background.

 Hoke in one sense has the least to revision.
-He has a remarkably clear picture of reality, both personal and socio/political, and he is astutely in tune with changes, particularly through the Civil Rights movement, which he follows on the kitchen television.
+He has a remarkably clear picture of reality, both personal and socio-political, and he is astutely in tune with changes, particularly through the Civil Rights movement, which he follows on Miss Daisy’s kitchen television.
 Yet even he must revise his understanding of his own position.
 He does it little by little, with some help from news broadcasts covering the Civil Rights Movement.
 He also comes to see the Civil Rights Movement through the eyes of a Jewess.
-And by the end of the film, he sees himself as the grandfather of a college professor, a standing which he could only have dreamed of in his early adulthood.
-And he recognizes himself as a valuable friend and advisor to one of Altanta’s former business moguls and his boss.
+By the end of the film, he sees himself as the grandfather of a college professor, a standing which he could only have dreamed of in his early adulthood.
+And he recognizes himself as a valuable friend and advisor to one of Atlanta’s former business moguls and his boss.
 The dream which Martin Luther King so boldly shared with the nation, which Hoke adopted in faith, has to some degree been unfolding in Hoke’s own life.

-As the film presents a pattern of Re-visioning successes, admittedly balked, resisted, and partial successes on Miss Daisy’s part, we as audience are also re-visioning.
-The film takes us step by step into a deeper understanding of the complexity of racial and religious prejudice.
+As the film presents a pattern of Re-visioning successes, admittedly balked and resisted, and partial successes on Miss Daisy’s part, we as audience are also re-visioning.
 The repeated scenes of the modernization of Wertham Textiles allow a primarily non-Southern audience to re-vision Atlanta during a period of extraordinary growth and change.
-At the start of the film, Atlanta still was viewed by northerners through the lenses of the Civil War.
-Its name invited images of the gracious Old South, of red-neck recklessness, of prejudicial corruption, of virtual single party rule, and of good-ole-boyism, of Gentile exclusiveness, of total desolation.
-By the end of the film, Atlanta had become a rapidly growing corporate center, where a Jewish businessman can be honored by the Chamber and a black woman can teach at a college, admittedly a college for blacks.
-The film asks us to re-vision the south.
+At the start of the film, Atlanta still was viewed by Northerners through the lenses of the Civil War.
+Its name invited images of the gracious Old South, of devastation and Sherman’s March to the Sea, of red-neck recklessness, of prejudicial corruption, of virtual single party rule, of good-ol’-boyism, and of Gentile exclusiveness.
+By the end of the film, Atlanta has become a rapidly growing corporate center, where a Jewish businessman can be honored by the Chamber and an African American woman can teach college biology.
+The film asks us to re-vision the South.

-But at a deeper level the film allows us to re-vision the face of prejudice.
+But at a deeper level, the film allows us to re-vision the face of prejudice.
 Prejudice cuts many ways.
 Miss Daisy is a victim of anti-Semitism.
-Yet she as much as possible hides from this reality, in part by maintaining a superiority over Hoke, a black man.
+Yet she as much as possible hides from this reality, in part by maintaining a superiority over Hoke, an African American.
 As Miss Daisy grows in respect for Hoke and lets go of stereotypes, she becomes more vulnerable to red-necked prejudice articulated by Alabama’s highway patrol which rather than distinguishing between Miss Daisy and Hoke, lumps them together in compounded inferiority.
 And we must recognize the vulnerability she must accept in order to live in reality.

-Quickly the senior character of the film raises the obvious challenge: how does a comedy about an old woman being chauffeured around exhibit any sense of the kinesthetic, much less of Dance?
+The senior character of the film raises the obvious challenge: how does a comedy about an old woman being chauffeured around exhibit any sense of the kinesthetic, much less of Dance?
+There are no choreographed dances in the film, not even marching units.
+Arguing for a Spirit of Dance in Driving Miss Daisy seems a bit audacious.

-And from their first ride, Miss Daisy wants to lead; she tells Hoke he is going much too fast and that he is going the wrong way.
-But for there to be a dance, Hoke must lead, and he tells her so.
+From their first ride, Miss Daisy wants to lead; she tells Hoke he is going much too fast and that he is going the wrong way.
+But for there to be a dance, Hoke must lead; if he is the chauffer, he must drive—and he tells her so.

 The car rides are always smooth; Boolie buys quality cars with good suspension.
 But the dance between Miss Daisy and Hoke is awkward.
 She frequently steps on his toes with insults and insensitivity; she frequently wants to lead when she should follow.
 Sometimes Miss Daisy doesn’t want to dance at all.
 Many times Hoke sits out while Miss Daisy goes off with others—her Alabama relatives, Boolie’s Christmas party, the synagogue, the Martin Luther King dinner.
-Yet Miss Daisy always returns to Hoke and her car.
-Hoke has the last dance.
+Yet Miss Daisy always returns to her car and to Hoke, her primary dancing partner.

 Through the progression of the film, more and more the two move together, not just in the car and on the road, where they must navigate the dangers of Alabama bigotry and Georgia anti-Semitism.
 They are moving through life together, through ice storms, through the death of Miss Daisy’s cook, Idella, through the gradual decline of physical and mental abilities for both of them.